Programs And Services

 As part of the control measures, the University uses the positive pay process wherein a file of checks written during a check cycle is forwarded to the bank for its verification in honoring the customer's check presentment.
 This is an integral part of the check disbursement process.
-The Accounting Office also processes s payments on checks and orders cancelled checks upon request of either the A/P or the Bursar staff.
+The Accounting Office also processes s payments on checks and orders cancelled checks upon request of either the A/P or the Office of Student Accounts staff.

 Managing debt service obligations for bond financed facility projects and procurements.

 Reconciling all bank accounts and other selected general ledger accounts on a regular basis.
 Bank accounts are reconciled to ledger balances so that the University's actual cash position is known, so that all charges or deposits to the bank are reflected in the University's accounting system, and to satisfy accounting and auditing requirements.